-Alongside these new buttons, the layout’s gotten a much-needed clean-up – the play and pause buttons are just one button now, the coloured buttons are larger and easier to find – and best of all, everything is illuminated by a backlight that activates when you pick up the remote.
-The iQ4 now supports voice commands via a button controlled microphone built into the new remote, bringing the platform in line with other devices like the Telstra TV 2 and the Apple TV.
+Alongside these new buttons, the layout’s gotten a much-needed clean-up – the play and pause buttons are just one button now, the coloured buttons are larger and easier to find – and best of all, it’s illuminated by a backlight that activates when you pick up the remote.
+The iQ4 will soon support voice commands via a button controlled microphone built into the new remote, bringing the platform in line with other devices like the Telstra TV 3 and the Apple TV.
 While you don’t need to get the remote to use the new Foxtel interface, it certainly makes for a smoother experience.

 Oh, and one other change – this new remote works with both Bluetooth and infra-red, to improve responsiveness.
 How cool is that?